Preserving our past and building our future.

 Understanding Historic Preservation & Adaptive Reuse

-BVH throughout its history has been a leader regionally and nationally in sustainable design as well as preservation of historic buildings and sites.
+Throughout our history, BVH has been a regional and national leader in sustainable design as well as preservation of historic buildings and sites.
 BVH has been at the forefront for decades by blending existing building renewal with emerging practices in sustainable design and helping developing tools, documenting best practices, and preparing educational materials to achieve the sustainable use of the existing building stock.
 In just over the past seven years BVH has restored or designed over $150M of LEED certified projects.

 Every Project Deserves a Deep Dive